oVirt/ovirt-site/source/feature/smartcard-support.html.md

 ### Summary

-*   Adds the support to enable/disable smartcard per VM from frontend and REST API
+*   Adds the support to enable/disable smartcard per VM from Webadmin/Power User Portal and REST API
 *   Makes the VDSM to support smartcard by standard way (not by a hook)

-### Detailed Description

 ### Owner